 But a larger number of CC coins on the marketplace are not housed in the black boxes and may have come from a different source than the GSA sales.

 To collect Morgan silver dollars it is critical to understand the differences in key surface characteristics, especially strike, luster, and contact marks, associated with different branch mints and with coins of different years.
 To specialize in Morgans and build a collection of lasting value, I strongly suggest consulting experts who have studied the coins for many years.
 Since most people can’t afford to pay for expert consultation or spend years studying the series before beginning a collection, it’s helpful to rely on published sources.
-The best single one is Q. David Bowers’ Guide Book of Morgan Silver Dollars, now in its fifth edition.
+The best single one is Q. David Bowers’ Guide Book of Morgan Silver Dollars, currently in its fifth edition.

 Mr. Bowers is widely considered the “Dean of American Numismatists”, and is the most prolific coin author of all time having written well over 50 books.
 He became a coin dealer at the age of 17 and writes a weekly column for Coin World.
 He has bought and sold virtually ever major rarity and is the person who was chosen to appraise and sell by auction the greatest coin collections of all time, the Garrett and Eliasberg collections.
 Mr. Eliasberg, a Baltimore, Maryland banker, is the only person who ever owned a complete collection of American coins.